sameerasw/Nitro5-2018_AN515-52_OpenCore/README.md

 - SD card slot

 ## How to do it?
 I have no idea.
 Tried for weeks and almost gave up, but finally figured out that it was the NVRAM that I didn't reset was causing boot issues for the OpenCore installer.
 It was done thanks to the mentioned guides, repos and personal support.
 This is my first hack build.
+Updated OC and all the kext files to their latest versions.
+Only problem is that my external audio sometimes add a hum sound when using 3.5mm port but since I use an USB audio adapter, it is ignored.

 ## Credits and ref
 - [Thread on tonymacx86.com](https://www.tonymacx86.com/threads/guide-oc-monterey-acer-nitro-5-an515-52-core-i7-8750h-samsung-1tb-960-evo-pcie-nvme.319629/)